 Laughter can also be a symptom of drug abuse or chemical addiction.
 In both of these illnesses, a malfunction occurs in the way the nervous system transmits signals -- even those that trigger laughter.
 Dementia and anxiety can also cause abnormal laughter.

-To learn more about laughter as a medical symptom, explore the links on the next page.
+To learn more about laughter as a medical symptom, explore the links below.

 - Akuda, Darren.
 "Acute pathological laughters."
 Movement Disorders.
 Vol. 20, Issue 10.
 Pages 1389 - 1390.
 July 8, 2005.
 (May 14, 2009). http://www3.interscience.wiley.com/journal/110561569/abstract?CRETRY=1&SRETRY=0